eoinkelly/notes/rails/custom-id-column.md

       t.timestamps
     end

-    # products uses a standard integer id
-    # It is demonstrating here how to have a relationship to a table with a
+    # `products` is demonstrating here how to have a relationship to a table
-    # custom primary key
+    # with a custom primary key.
     create_table :products do |t|
       # other columns go here ...
-      t.references :channel, type: :string, index: true
+      t.references :channel, type: :string, index: true # sadly `foreign_key: true` does not work (see below for alternative) end

-    end
+    # add optional foreign key constraint
     add_foreign_key :products, :channels, primary_key: :name

   end